mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 Therefore, my network was trained on a total of floor(8036x0.8) x 4 = 25,712 image+angle pairs, and validated on a total of ceil(8036x0.2) x 4 = 6432 image+angle pairs.

 A separate generator was created for training data and validation data.
-Tthe training generator provided images and angles derived from samples in the training set, while the validation generator provided images and data derived from samples in the validation set.
+The training generator provided images and angles derived from samples in the training set, while the validation generator provided images and data derived from samples in the validation set.